What is a flat head syndrome?

 When to worry

-As the baby starts to sit or crawls flat head starts to correct itself this is when the babies are at the age of six months.
+As the baby starts to sit or crawls flat head syndrome starts to correct itself.
+This is when the babies are at the age of six months.

 From birth to six months if the problem is mild, the head shape will start to improve itself gradually so you shouldn’t worry but it is essential to seek medical advice earlier when you notice your baby has a flat head spot.